 Summer Gathering 2019-20

-The 2019/2020 Summer Gathering will be held for six nights at the YMCA Wainui Heights Conference Centre at Wainui Bay about 1km back from the water’s edge of the beautiful Akaroa Harbour.
+The gathering ran for six nights at the YMCA Wainui Heights Conference Centre at Wainui Bay which is about 1km back from the water’s edge of the beautiful Akaroa Harbour.
 The Akaroa township is about 25 min drive away.
 This steep hillside site is surrounded by native bush and birdsong, with shady walking trails.
+About 90 Friends enjoyed a wonderful time together, with outings, games, good food, and fellowship.
+Our theme was Kindness, and we had a series of Meditations to guide our thoughts.
+Anyone wanting a copy of these Meditations documents, please contact Derek at: firstname.lastname@example.org If enough Friends wish, we could put them up as a downloadable file on this website.

 Theme – “KINDNESS to OURSELVES, to OTHERS and to the PLANET”